-- Accessing social networking sites during working hours is not permitted.
-Access is only permitted during agreed breaks - Accessing social networking sites in and around the academy is not permitted.
-Access is only permitted in the staff room or offices - Any contact with a student on a personal social networking page is prohibited.
-If an employee has an existing contact with a student, it is recommended this is ended once employment commences and/or a senior leader be made aware - All employees should review the security and confidentiality settings for their page/profile.
-The ICT team can advise where required - All employees are encouraged, once they have joined the trust, to ensure that information available about them publicly is accurate and appropriate (e.g. photographs) - Any offensive or derogatory personal views shared about the trust, an academy, students or staff will be treated as unprofessional and bringing the organisation into disrepute - Any personal views expressed that promote illegal or offensive behaviour should be avoided - Any confidential information about the trust, an academy, students or staff released (intentional or otherwise) will be treated as a breach of confidentiality - Where an individual chooses to express their opinion on educational issues, caution should be exercised to ensure these comments do not conflict with these expectations - Use of an academy e-mail address, contact number or logo is prohibited in personal posts
+- Accessing social networking sites during working hours is not permitted and access is only permitted during agreed breaks (unless required as part of the employee's job role). - Accessing social networking sites in and around the academy is not permitted.
+Access is only permitted in the staff room or offices. - Any contact with a student on a personal social networking page is prohibited.
+If an employee has an existing contact with a student, it is recommended this is ended once employment commences and/or a senior leader be made aware. - All employees should review the security and confidentiality settings for their page/profile.
+The ICT team can advise where required. - All employees are encouraged, once they have joined the trust, to ensure that information available about them publicly is accurate and appropriate (e.g. photographs). - Any offensive or derogatory personal views shared about the trust, an academy, students or staff will be treated as unprofessional and bringing the organisation into disrepute. - Any personal views expressed that promote illegal or offensive behaviour should be avoided. - Any confidential information about the trust, an academy, students or staff released (intentional or otherwise) will be treated as a breach of confidentiality. - Where an individual chooses to express their opinion on educational issues, caution should be exercised to ensure these comments do not conflict with these expectations.